 - Make sure the rear axle (especially a tandem axle) is correctly aligned.
-Refer to the procedure from the manufacturer of the vehicle or the suspension. - All fasteners including U-bolts (if applicable) are installed and tightened to the specified torque. - The leaf springs are not worn or damaged. - The bushings in the leaf springs are not worn or damaged. - The torque rods (if used) are correctly adjusted (if adjustable). - The frame is not bent or twisted. - Refer to any additional recommendations and specifications from the manufacturer of vehicle on rear axles and suspensions.
+Refer to the procedure from the manufacturer of the vehicle or the suspension. - All fasteners are installed and tightened to the specified torque. - The torque rods (if used) are correctly adjusted (if adjustable). - The frame is not bent or twisted. - Refer to any additional recommendations and specifications from the manufacturer of vehicle on rear axles and suspensions.
 Reference the TMC (The Technology & Maintenance Council) Guidelines for Total Vehicle Alignment.